Pierce Brosnan Talks Upcoming Show ‘The Son,’ His Return To Television

 — Flickering Myth (@flickeringmyth) December 31, 2016

-As Collider points out, seeing Bronson in The Son may remind one of the character he played in the post-Civil War western Seraphim Falls.
+As Collider points out, seeing Bronsan in The Son may remind one of the character he played in the post-Civil War western Seraphim Falls.
 Brosnan’s bearded and more rugged appearance is also more akin to the character he played in Seraphim Falls, as opposed to the clean-cut James Bond, Remington Steel, or Thomas Crown (from The Thomas Crown Affair.)

-Like the new seasons of Better Call Saul and Into The Badlands, the first season of The Son will consist of 10-episodes, lasting an hour a piece.
-According to Deadline, Brosnan reports to have “signed on for three seasons.”
+Like the new seasons of Better Call Saul and Into The Badlands, the first season of The Son will consist of 10 episodes, lasting an hour a piece.
+According to Deadline, Brosnan has reportedly “signed on for three seasons.”

 The Son will also star Paola Nunez, Henry Garrett, and Shane Graham as well.
 Below, in a teaser from AMC, you can catch a glimpse of Brosnan as McCullough in The Son.